 You can have the VPN automatically start if you are in a public Wi-Fi area, or turn off when you are on your home connection.

-There are not many advanced features apart from protection against malware, an ad blocker, and a firewall, which can prevent users being tracked.
+There are not many advanced features apart from protection against malware, an ad blocker, and a firewall, which can prevent users from being tracked.

 You can set the VPN to start with your system, and there is WEBRTC protection, though these are things you expect from any good VPN.